yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/ZyXEL/Prestige_660M-67.rst

 == Experiments ==

-I tried [http://linux.junsun.net/porting-howto/ Sun Juns barebone] MIPS serial code (thanks to the guys on #openwrt for the help), but this wouldn't run either.
+I tried [http://linux.junsun.net/porting-howto/ Jun Suns barebone] MIPS serial code (thanks to the guys on #openwrt for the help), but this wouldn't run either.
 I stripped it down to the absolute minimum, and this finally works:

 {{{
 loop: